Reaction to IAAF's ban of Russian athletes

 IOC "SHOULD DO THEIR PART": ATHLETICS CANADA

 "We applaud the @iaaforg actions today.
-We implore @iocmedia/@Olympics to do their part & protect #CleanSport." - Tweet from Athetics Canada.
+We implore @iocmedia/@Olympics to do their part & protect #CleanSport." - Tweet from Athletics Canada.

 INDIVIDUAL ATHLETES' CASES MAY BE ASSESSED, IAAF HEAD SAYS

-It is possible that "athletes who are not tested under the Russian system but in systems that have effective anti-doping programs will have their individual cases assessed". -IAAF President Sebastian Coe.
+It is possible that "athletes who are not tested under the Russian system but in systems that have effective anti-doping programmes will have their individual cases assessed". -IAAF President Sebastian Coe.

 "VIOLATION OF HUMAN RIGHTS": YELENA ISINBAYEVA